virgosoy/vitesse-frontend/README.md

 - [ ] Change the favicon in `public`
 - [ ] Remove the `.github` folder which contains the funding info
 - [ ] Clean up the READMEs and remove routes
+- [ ] Change the axios process logic in `/src/composables/axios.ts`

 And, enjoy :)